Rahulkagita/Rahulkagita/README.md

 ## Hi there 👋

-- 🔭 wantuing to be a software engineer</br>
+- 🔭 wanting to be a software engineer</br>

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...